Ksheekey/Greener-Pastures/README.md

 We used 53 states in the USA to get a score where the best place to live is based on a chosen occupation
 	estimated salary for given occupation types
 	Our data is from 2019

+Page 21 of the powerpoint presentation, found here in Greener-Pastures/Final Presentation files/Greener Pastures Presentation_Group 2.pptx, has our flow chart of how all the data sets work with each other

+Greener-Pastures/Final Presentation files/Marker_Map.ipynb holds the data when an occupation is chosen. in in[3] you will have the opportunity to chose which of the 21 occupations you would like to see results for.
+In the example, #2: Arts, design, entertainment, sports, and media occupations was chosen.

+When you scroll down to out[10] you will see the dataframe made from that occupation.
+It is sorted on the 'OCC VALUE' Column.
+The 'OCC VALUE' column is the hourly rate for that occupation is that city.
+In that dataframe you will find all other information as well.

 The DATA folder holds any files we were able to pull in without API use.